 A woman who claimed to have a gun robbed a woman using the Chase bank ATM at 2150 Shattuck Ave. (at Center Street) on Feb.
 4 at 10:10 a.m., authorities report.
 The stranger approached the woman and, once the bills had been dispensed, said she had a gun.
 She demanded the woman’s money, took it, then walked away.
 Witnesses described the robber, who wore a maroon or burgundy jacket, as white, 50-55 years old, 5’4″ to 5’5″ inches tall with a heavy build.
 Update, Feb.
 13: BPD officers identified and arrested 52-year-old Sabrina Elizondo on Feb.
 6 on suspicion of robbery and other drug-related charges, as well as probation violation.
 According to Alameda County jail records online, Elizondo was convicted in 2017 in a felony robbery case involving a deadly weapon.
 She was convicted in two other felony cases in the county that year, too.
 Elizondo is being held without bail at Santa Rita Jail in Dublin and is scheduled to enter a plea Feb.
 22, according to court records online.
 She was charged with first-degree ATM robbery, a felony, as well as the special allegation of being on felony probation at the time of the recent robbery.
 The special allegation of having a prior conviction for a violent felony also was listed.
 If convicted in the new case, it would be a second strike, according to charging documents.
 Elizondo’s city of residence was unknown as of publication time.

 A thief grabbed an unattended laptop from an outside table at Caffè Strada, 2300 College Ave. at Bancroft Way, last week, authorities report.
-A man had been working at his computer “when he had to step away briefly,” police said.
+On Feb.
+5, a man had been working at his computer “when he had to step away briefly,” police said.
 A stranger ran up and snatched the computer, then ran west on Bancroft.
 He got into a nearby parked car.
 Witnesses said the thief was 5 feet, 9 inches tall with a medium build.
 They did not know his race.